What Missionaries Ought to Know

 Who can I see for help?

-- Pastor.
-Missionaries, like other Christians, often think
+Pastor.
+Missionaries, like other Christians, often think their

-their feelings of anxiety and worry have a spiritual basis, indicating a
+feelings of sadness, guilt, and worthlessness have a spiritual basis.
+Didn’t

-with your pastor is a good place to begin.
-If this works, fine.
+is a good place to begin.
+If this spiritual treatment works, fine.
 But if it

 does not, then it is good to see a mental health professional.